Episode 20 - Making a stop sign

 long pieces of 2x4 lumber, both

-pieces notched in the middle to form
+pieces notched in the middle to

-off the edges, so it would look a bit
+round off the edges, so it would

-less like a cross made from 2x4
+look a bit less like a cross made from 2x4 lumber.
+I made

-inch angle iron I had around.
+brackets from 1.5 inch angle iron I had around.

 Using an angle grinder I cut off this strip from one edge of the